University press employees should value the publication of Barrett’s book

 She taught at George Washington University Law School and joined the faculty of her alma mater, Notre Dame, where she was named “distinguished professor of the year” three times.
 She went on to serve on a federal appellate court covering three states, and she advanced in 2020 to the highest court in the country, perhaps the most influential in the world.

 Even more, she somehow balanced this extraordinary career with mothering seven children alongside her husband of 18 years, her bio states.
-That husband and many children likely received a good chunk of her book advance.

 Barrett has had it all, and she’s been hired to write a book about it.